Catofsky/lamda/README.md

 # lamda

 The "Lamda" is working title of the game on Unity Engine.
 It's continue of old projects.
-In different of old there's a new programming language - Lua.
+Unlike old there's a new programming language - Lua.